eecs394-fall17/Aqua-I-Skilled/README.md

 Ionic lacks certain native app abilities but accomodates most of them using ionic cordova plugins.

 ## BUGS
-- header bar overlaps on some phones
+- Header bar overlaps on some phones
-- pictures may be slow to load from database
+- Pictures may be slow to load from database
-- search bar does not cover entire width of screen
+- Search bar does not cover entire width of screen

 ## TODO
-- Managing requested lessons for giver and receiver.
+- Managing requested lessons for giver and receiver
 - Reviewing a user after a lesson occurs
 - Search based on proximity to user and other fields